| User Roles | Admin | Staff contributor | ✗ External Contributor | ✗ Pulse user |

 - 2024 remains private.

-This indicates that user working in a file considers all files up to 2023 as ready for client access.
+This indicates that the user working in the file considers all periods up to 2023 as ready for client access.

 Making a Period Private